gwastro/pycbc/docs/ahope/postprocprep.rst

 The postprocessing preparation module is used to prepare the output of the coincidence stage for the postprocessing (ie. calculation of trigger significance and of rate statements).
 For the case of pipedown-style running this involves combining together all the trigger files adding in the injection and segment tables, performing injection finding and some clustering of coincident triggers.

-The return from this module is a list of AhopeOutFile objects corresponding to the output files to be directly used in the post-processing.
+The return from this module is a list of pycbc workflow File objects corresponding to the output files to be directly used in the post-processing.

 ======